 I find that this makes up enough to use on one person for one day.
 It is easy to double or triple the recipe so use your judgment and prepare as little or as much as you think you will need.

 Special note for use on children under eight: You will not want to use these oils undiluted on the kiddos.
-You can’t go wrong with a 50/50 dilution with a carrier oil such as coconut oil or even Plain Ole’ Salve (healing salve without essential oils).
+You can’t go wrong with a 50/50 dilution with a carrier oil such as coconut oil or even Simple Salve which is healing salve without essential oils).

 That’s it.
 Were you expecting more?